 - Windows 8

 Touchpads of all sizes should support the basic touchpad gestures of “point and click” pointer functionality and the smooth and precise two-finger slide gesture for horizontal and vertical panning of Windows Store apps.

 |Mouse cursor manipulation||Primary secondary button click, double-click at cursor location||Horizontal or vertical scroll (mouse wheel)|

-Touchpads that have sensor sizes larger than 90mm (w) x 55mm (h) should also support pinch zoom and swipe gestures from three touchpad edges for optimum productivity and the best intuitive Windows 8 navigations.
+Touchpads that have sensor sizes larger than 90mm (w) x 55mm (h) should also support pinch zoom.

 All other nonstandard gestures are recommended to be turned off by default as complex gestures can be misinterpreted or interfere with basic operations.
 Advanced users can always enable or change advanced settings at a later time through additional settings offered by the OEM or IHV.